EmeraldLS/json2pdf-engine/README.md

 ```

 ## Usage
+You can find sample data to use in the [samples folder](https://github.com/EmeraldLS/platnova-task/tree/master/samples)
 - #### Using Online Version
     - Visit the [PDF Generator](https://platnova-task-38f55c32e72d.herokuapp.com/) web application.
     - Upload a JSON file containing the data to be converted into a PDF document and it downloads instantly